Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Introduction

-To address these challenges, we propose a unified framework that turns implicit PRMs from noisy scorers into reliable signals for distribution-level RL.
-First, we introduce the \textbf{Implicit Prefix-Value Reward Model (IPVRM)} to resolve the train--inference mismatch: instead of fitting sequence-level outcomes with an underdetermined token decomposition, IPVRM directly learns a prefix-conditioned state value $V_\phi(s_t)$ that estimates the probability of eventual correctness from sparse outcome labels.
-This makes the training target match the inference-time query—evaluating partial prefixes.
-We then convert values into temporal-difference advantages, $A_\phi^\text{TD}=V_\phi(s_{t+1})-V_\phi(s_{t})$, which can be computed not only for the sampled token but also for high-probability candidate tokens, enabling calibrated distribution-level updates. \Cref{fig:paradigm_comparison} illustrates how this design overcomes the structural limitations of prior methods, simultaneously achieving the low cost of implicit models and the rigorous consistency of explicit supervision.
-Building on these calibrated signals, we introduce \textbf{Distribution-Level RL (DistRL)}, which extends standard RL updates from the sampled token to a truncated set of high-probability candidate tokens, using TD advantages computed from IPVRM without extra rollouts.
+To address these challenges, we propose a unified framework that first makes implicit rewards faithful to the prefix-level quantities used during optimization, and then uses them to support distribution-level RL.
+We introduce the \textbf{Implicit Prefix-Value Reward Model (IPVRM)} to address the train--inference mismatch in prior implicit PRMs.
+Importantly, our critique is not that the log-likelihood-ratio parameterization is intrinsically unsuitable.
+Rather, IPVRM changes what the ratio is trained to represent: a prefix-conditioned value instead of an arbitrary token-level reward decomposition.
+Specifically, IPVRM directly learns a prefix-conditioned state value $V_\phi(s_t)$, which estimates the probability of eventual correctness from the current partial reasoning prefix.
+This aligns the training target with the inference-time query: both require evaluating the quality of partial prefixes.
+Given these prefix values, we derive local optimization signals through temporal-difference advantages, $A_\phi^\text{TD}=V_\phi(s_{t+1})-V_\phi(s_t)$.
+Since this TD signal is computed as a difference between prefix values, it measures how a continuation changes the predicted probability of eventual correctness, rather than directly treating token-level log-ratio scores as local correctness rewards.
+Moreover, this TD difference can be computed not only for the sampled token but also for high-probability candidate tokens, allowing the model to obtain candidate-level advantages without additional rollouts. \Cref{fig:paradigm_comparison} illustrates how this design preserves the low annotation cost and online-update ability of implicit models while improving train--inference consistency.

+Building on these prefix-level signals, we further introduce \textbf{Distribution-Level RL (DistRL)} as a lightweight extension to standard trajectory-level RL.
+DistRL extends the update from the sampled token to a truncated set of high-probability candidate tokens, using IPVRM-derived TD advantages to provide additional distribution-level supervision.
+In this way, the vocabulary-level scoring ability of implicit rewards is used not as an unreliable decomposition of a sequence-level objective, but as a prefix-value signal that complements trajectory-based policy optimization.

-As summarized in \cref{fig:main_results_summary}, IPVRM substantially improves process verification and leads to stronger downstream RL policies, while DistRL further amplifies these gains by turning dense token scoring into effective learning signals.
+As summarized in \cref{fig:main_results_summary}, IPVRM substantially improves process verification: on Qwen3-0.6B, it raises the average \textsc{ProcessBench} $F_1$ from 27.8/25.4 with DPO-RM/Implicit PRM to 39.1, while also improving Best-of-$N$ reranking accuracy from 25.1/26.3 to 28.1.
+These better-aligned prefix-level signals translate into stronger downstream RL policies: GRPO with IPVRM improves AVG@8 from 14.0 with DPO-RM to 16.3, and DistRL further raises it to 16.7 by making limited but effective use of dense token-level scoring signals.